syncfusion-content/blazor-docs/blazor/pdfviewer-2/annotation/sticky-notes-annotation.md

 Sticky note annotations can be added to the PDF document using the annotation toolbar.

-* Click the **Comments** button in the SfPdfViewer2 toolbar.
+* Click the **Comments** button in the SfPdfViewer toolbar.
 A toolbar appears below it.

 * Click the position, where you want to add sticky note annotation in the PDF document.